filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ### Storage proving

-One of the most important roles of the Lotus miner is [storage proving]({{<relref "storage-proving" >}}).
-Both the [WindowPoSt](https://docs.filecoin.io/reference/general/glossary/#window-proof-of-spacetime-windowpost) and [WinningPoSt](https://docs.filecoin.io/reference/general/glossary/#winning-proof-of-spacetime-winningpost) processes are usually handled by the Lotus miner.
-For scalability and reliability purposes, providers can also run these processes on dedicated servers (workers) instead of using the Lotus miner.
+One of the most important roles of `lotus-miner` is the [Storage proving]({{<relref "storage-proving" >}}).
+Both [WindowPoSt](https://docs.filecoin.io/reference/general/glossary/#window-proof-of-spacetime-windowpost) and [WinningPoSt](https://docs.filecoin.io/reference/general/glossary/#winning-proof-of-spacetime-winningpost) processes are usually handled by the `lotus-miner` process.
+For scalability and reliability purposes it is now also possible to run these proving processes on dedicated servers (proving workers) instead of using the Lotus miner.

 The proving processes require low-latency access to sealed sectors.
 The proving challenge requires a GPU to run on.
 The resulting `zkProof` will be sent to the chain in a message.
 Messages must arrive within 30 minutes for WindowPoSt, and 30 seconds for WinningPoSt.
 It is extremely important that providers properly size and configure the proving workers, whether they are using just the Lotus miner or separate workers.
 Additionally, dedicated wallets, described in [Control wallets]({{< relref "#control-wallets" >}}), should be set up for these processes.